Learn about alternative seating and how to use it in the classroom to promote attention, motor skills, and more!

 And the benefits don’t end there!
 Allowing kids some control over where they sit turns them into problem solvers who can identify how they’re feeling and choose what works best for them.

 The bottom line?
 Kids simply aren’t meant to sit still all day long…none of us are.
-Maria Montessori stated (in the most profound way) her observations of the negative impact of kids sitting in chairs – “When chairs were used, children were not disciplined, but annihilated.”
+Maria Montessori stated her observations of the negative impact of kids sitting in chairs in pretty serious terms – “When chairs were used, children were not disciplined, but annihilated.”

 How to Introduce Alternative Classroom Seating